 In terms of businesses’ ability to recruit EU nationals in the future, there are important deadlines to cater for.

 Due to the Transition Period, businesses were able to recruit newly arriving EU nationals up until 31 December 2020, with those people needing to register under the EU Settlement Scheme.

 However, the picture has changed quite dramatically as of 1 January 2021.
 Whilst EU nationals arriving in the UK prior to 31 December 2020 continue to be eligible for the more generous EU Settlement Scheme, EU nationals arriving after 31 December 2020 will generally need to be sponsored under a sponsor licence, usually a Skilled Worker sponsor licence.

 We provide regular training on different aspects of immigration law, including Brexit, to a range of organisations.
 Previous training has been provided to various members associations, HR managers, SMEs, immigration advisors and a large corporate bank.

-To see how Truth Legal can help your business adapt to Brexit, contact us now.
+To see how Truth Legal can help your business adapt to Brexit and immigration changes, contact us now.

 0113 483 1200